Sydney-Informatics-Hub/hello-nextflow/docs/session1/06_process.md

 Outputs from one process can be used as inputs for another.

-Outputs from a process can be accessed by adding `.out` to the end of a process name in the workflow block.
+Outputs from a process can be accessed by adding `.out` to the end of a process name in the workflow block:

 ```groovy
 SAYHELLO.out
 ```

-Outputs can then be used as an input for another process.
+Outputs can then be used as an input for another process:

 ```groovy
 CONVERTTOUPPER(SAYHELLO.out)